 What to Do if You Are Not Receiving Child Support in Texas

 Child support problems can be extremely difficult.
 In some cases, child support is genial, and the parties are willing to pay child support even without court intervention.
 However, many cases are much worse, and trying to get the child support you deserve can be a chore.

 What to Do When You Don’t Receive Child Support in Texas

 Sometimes, problems with child support may just be minor mistakes.
 In some cases, sending the other parent a letter or calling them might be enough to remind them.
 If you are on good terms with the other parent, contacting them to remind them may be all it takes.
 However, in most cases, you should avoid contacting them directly without an attorney.
-Your Arlington TX child support lawyer might have more success contacting them or using their official letterhead to get the message across that you need your payments on-time and in their full amount.
+Your Houston child support lawyer might have more success contacting them or using their official letterhead to get the message across that you need your payments on-time and in their full amount.

 If the support is seriously behind, you should consider going to a lawyer first.
 When child support is seriously delayed, it is likely that the payor is attempting to avoid payment or protesting the payments by refusing to pay.

 A court order to pay child support has force behind it.
 If the payor refuses to send you the money they have been ordered to pay you, they could be in violation of that court order.
 The court has a number of penalties and enforcement mechanisms it can use to get you the payments you need.

 It is also important to remember that two wrongs don’t make a right.
 If you aren’t receiving child support, that does not give you the right to ignore child custody orders.
-If you are supposed to deliver the children to the other parent’s custody, you cannot keep the kids as a threat until the child support is paid, and doing so could put you in violation of a court order as well.
+If you are supposed to deliver the children to the other parent’s custody, you cannot keep the kids as a threat until the child support is paid without getting permission from the court.
+Doing so could put you in violation of a court order as well.

 Court Enforcement for Child Support Orders in Texas

 The court has the power to enforce its orders in many ways.
-There are tools such as contempt proceedings which can help ensure someone does what the court orders them to do, but there are also remedies more specific to child support cases.
+There are tools such as contempt proceedings that can help ensure someone does what the court orders them to do, but there are also remedies more specific to child support cases.